Get in touch with NIA.

 Business continuity plan.

-If you have not heard from NIA within 48 hours of an emergency/disaster, use the following procedures:
+If you do not hear from NIA within 48 hours of an emergency/disaster, the following procedures should be followed:

 Claims procedures: